Late FG gives Giants, Daboll 23-21 victory over Patriots - WHIZ News

 There still doesn’t appear to be a definitive successor.

-Senior football advisor Matt Patricia and Judge, back in New England after being fired by the Giants after two seasons, have both taken turns doing it throughout training camp.
+Senior football advisor Matt Patricia and offensive assistant Joe Judge, back in New England after being fired by the Giants after two seasons, have both taken turns doing it throughout training camp.

 That continued Thursday with Patricia handling the duties for the first two series.
 Then, after rookie Zappe was inserted in the second quarter, Judge took over the headset.